Ton Cornelissen: Club career

 Cornelissen began his senior career with NAC, making his first-team debut in 1981.
 He later had spells with RKC Waalwijk, De Graafschap and Belgian side Germinal Ekeren before returning to NAC in 1988.

-In the 1990–91 campaign, Cornelissen scored 35 league goals for NAC, winning the division's golden boot.
+In the 1990–91 campaign, Cornelissen scored 35 league goals for NAC (while also working in Breda's casino) winning the division's golden boot.
 NAC finished runners-up and reached the promotion play-offs, defeating VVV-Venlo in the final but ultimately remaining in the Eerste Divisie after losing the promotion/relegation tie to SVV.

 Cornelissen moved to Belgian top-flight club Eendracht Aalst in early 1992 and spent the following season back in the Netherlands with FC Eindhoven and Sparta Rotterdam.
 He scored once in the Eredivisie for Sparta in February 1993 in a 2–0 win over FC Den Bosch.
 He later played for Belgian club Poederlee and concluded his professional career with RBC Roosendaal in 1995.

 Post-playing career

 After retiring, Cornelissen worked in Dutch football as a coach and scout.
 In 2014, he was appointed as a scout by NAC while also coaching at Kozakken Boys alongside Danny Buijs.
-He later served as assistant coach at IJsselmeervogels in the Dutch second tier of amateur football.
+He later was in charge at TSC and served as assistant coach at IJsselmeervogels in the Dutch second tier of amateur football.
+He also was head coach at amateur sides SCO, Oisterwijk and Altena.